St Paul's Church

 Make a Donation https://www.parishgiving.org.uk/donors/find-your-parish/cambridge-st-paul-cambridge/

-The PCC has adopted the Church of England’s policies and best practice on safeguarding which may be found in our Safeguarding Policy and on the Church of England’s website: https://www.churchofengland.org/more/safeguarding.
+The PCC has adopted the Church of England’s policies and best practice as shown on the Church of England’s website: https://www.churchofengland.org/more/safeguarding.
 Our specific policy is here.
 If you have any non-urgent questions or concerns please contact our Safeguarding Officer on safeguarding@stpaulscambridge.org.uk

 Safe Spaces